Eemeliri/emerald_stuff/README.md

 * Eggs hatch at Lv 1
 * [**Pokecenters don't count eggs**](https://github.com/pret/pokeemerald/wiki/Pokecenters-Disregard-Eggs) (Credit: ghoulslash)
 * [**Keyboard swaps to lowercase after the first letter**](https://www.pokecommunity.com/showpost.php?p=10199896&postcount=139) (Credit: Jaizu)
+* Use L and R to swap to Alolan form and back in the Pokedex
+* Use L and R to change time of day in the Pokedex area screen
+* Change Pokemon moves from the party menu

 ### Other Changes
 * [**Overworld expansion**](https://github.com/ghoulslash/pokeemerald/tree/overworld-expansion)
 * [**Disabled the union room check when entering Pokecenters**](https://github.com/pret/pokeemerald/wiki/Disabling-Union-Room-check-when-entering-Pok%C3%A9mon-Centers.)
-* e-Reader functionality
+* e-Reader functionality (Credit: CitrusBolt & Sierraffinity)
 * [**givecustommon**](https://www.pokecommunity.com/showpost.php?p=10203404&postcount=143) (Credit: ghoulslash)
-* Sbird's TM serialisation
+* Sbird's TM serialisation (Credit: Sbird)
 * [**Increased save spave**](https://github.com/pret/pokeemerald/wiki/Extra-save-space-with-two-lines-of-code)
 * Rival gives you strength, guy that gave you strength in Rusturf tunnel gives you Aggronite (like in ORAS)
 * The Southern Island Event from ORAS is implemented
-* Receive the Eon Flute from Steven
+* Receive the Eon Flute from Steven in Sootopolis
-* Steven also gives you the Mega Stone for your starter
+* Steven also gives you the Mega Stone for your starter on Route 120
-* TMs and Mega Stones are as close to their ORAS locations as possible, except for a few
+* TMs and Mega Stones are as close to their ORAS locations as possible, except for a few (mainly Mirage Spot ones)
 * Wallace is a Gym Leader again (sorry Juan) and Steven's the Champion
 * Changed regi sprites to their doll sprites (they just look more accurate!)
-* You can recieve both bikees from Rydel in the same way as in ORAS
+* You can recieve both bikes from Rydel in the same way as in ORAS
 * Some Berry Trees next to the Berry Master's house hade to be removed because following pokemon pushed the number of overworlds over the limit
 * Random Safari Zone encounters that change daily
+* Wally only attacks Ralts once to avoid fainting it

 ### Changes (Planned)
 * Dexnav
 * Incorporate Primal Kyogre/Groudon & Mega Rayquaza
+* Only catch Rayquaza after the E4
-* Change Team Leader and Admin sprites
+* Change Team Leader and Admin sprites (maybe)
 * Update Trainer teams to ORAS
 * Change Battle Frontier Pokemon to include up to gen 6
+* Have a time of day indicator in the Pokedex area screen
-* Have the Pokemon World Tournament like in BW2
+* Have Alolan Pokemon searchable in the Pokedex (semi-implemented)
+* Increase the number of mass outbreaks and have more interesting Pokemon
+* A more readable TM learnset file...

 ## See also